ZaidUD/815_24_midtermii/README.md

 ### Additional Notes:
 - **File Formats:** Ensure your `.npy` files are correctly formatted and compatible with the evaluation script.
 - **Coding Style:** Write clean, well-documented code.
 Use appropriate comments where necessary to explain key parts of your implementation.
-- **Testing Your Script:** Test your script thoroughly to ensure it works as intended with different datasets.
+- **Testing Your Script:** Test your script thoroughly to ensure it works as intended.